 Here I share my reflections on submission and my hopes for how this part of my nature will impact my life.
 I share my stories- both those of how I got here and those that convey through fiction some aspect of what I find attractive in a dominant/submissive relationship.
 Sometimes I may say things that won’t make sense or contradict myself, but everything I say here is true in my mind at the time it was written.

-My mind has and will change along the way.
+My mind has and will continue to change along the way.
 I wish I could be decisive, to make sure that I understand completely before I share my views.
 On some level, I realise that this is silly.
 If I wait until my thoughts are perfectly set- reasoned and ordered- there’s really not much point in discussing them.
 I need to open myself to feedback and good-natured debate.

 This is fitting, it seems, given the topic.
 Although I want to think I am perfect, I also crave discipline- which implicitly involves the acknowledgement of imperfection.